openbermuda/karmapi/docs/aesop.rst

 H: so sounds like a draw and not a hair win.

-T: well not a draw, but round again, with klein and wind, driven by wine.
+T: well not a drawn, but round again, with klein and wind, driven by wine.

 H: you said there was another way it might end.